Jk40git/Wikidata-OCI-Extension/README.md

 ## Wikidata One Click Info Extension

-It's tedious to always open a new tab or take up your dictionary to look up for words' meaning or explanation while reading your favorite article, books, PDFs or when browsing and come across a word you want to know about.
+It's always tedious to open a new tab or take up your dictionary to look for words' meanings or explanations while reading your favorite article, books, PDFs or when browsing and coming across a word you want to know about.
+</br>
 Wikidata OCI(One-Click-Info) Extension is here to help.
-</br>

-**Wikidata OCI Extension** is an extension that is built with Wikidata API, when activated, will allow the user to select a word and click the extension to get a quick summary of the wikidata item or label selected or highlighted.
+**Wikidata OCI Extension** is an extension built with Wikidata API, when activated, will allow the user to select a word and click the extension to get a quick summary of the wikidata item or label selected or highlighted.

-This extension operates with the action API and wikidata's sitelinks.
+This extension operates with the action API and Wikidata's sitelinks.
 This [article]() is a good resource for learning more about the extension.

 ## Usage